interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/utm/nominal_planning/conflict_higher_priority/conflict_higher_priority.md

-# Nominal planning with priority: conflict with higher priority test scenario
+# Nominal planning: conflict with higher priority test scenario

 ## Description
 This test aims to test the strategic coordination requirements that relate to the prioritization scenarios where there